How To Host A Webinar That Will Generate Leads For Your Business

 Along with the topic, you need to decide who will present the webinar (this may actually be your first step).
 You'll want the webinar presented by an expert in your company.
 Maybe that's you.
 Maybe it's the CEO.
 Maybe it's a product specialist.

-Your presenter should not only be knowledgable, but also an engaging speaker.
+Your presenter should not only be knowledgeable, but also an engaging speaker.
 Think back to the last boring in-person presentation you attended.
 That will be 3 times more boring via webinar.
 Make sure the speaker is lively and engaging to listen to.

 3. Build your slide deck.